Oxford Bibliographies Update Program

 Editor in Chief

-Margaret King is a Professor of Renaissance History at Brooklyn College and the Graduate Center at CUNY.
-She studies and teaches in the fields of the Italian Renaissance, the classical tradition, the social and cultural history of early modern Europe, women and learning 1300-1800, and the history of childhood from antiquity to the present.
-Her publications include Venetian Humanism in an Age of Patrician Dominance, Women of the Renaissance, The Death of the Child Valerio Marcello, and the single-authored textbooks The Renaissance in Europe and Western Civilization: A Social and Cultural History.
-With Albert Rabil, Jr., she is the co-editor of the series The Other Voice in Early Modern Europe, of which fifty-nine titles have been issued; the project continues beginning in 2009 as The Other Voice in Early Modern Europe: Toronto Series (Centre for the Reformation and Research, University of Toronto), with simultaneous print- and e-publication, for another sixty titles approximately.
+Margaret King, 2018 recipient of the Paul Oskar Kristeller Lifetime Achievement Award of the Renaissance Society of America, is Professor Emerita of Renaissance History at Brooklyn College and the Graduate Center at CUNY.
+She researches and writes in the fields of the Italian Renaissance, the classical tradition, the social and cultural history of early modern Europe, women and learning 1300-1800, and the history of childhood from antiquity to the present.
+Her publications include Venetian Humanism in an Age of Patrician Dominance, Women of the Renaissance, The Death of the Child Valerio Marcello, the single-authored textbook A Short History of the Renaissance in Europe, and the text anthologies Renaissance Humanism and Reformation Thought.
+With Albert Rabil, Jr., she is the co-editor of the series The Other Voice in Early Modern Europe, of which 118 titles have been issued; 60 in the Chicago series (1996-2010) and 58, with some 50 more pending, in the Toronto Series.
 King also served as Associate Editor for the Encyclopedia of the Renaissance.
-She is the recipient of the Woodrow Wilson, Danforth, American Council of Learned Societies, National Endowment for the Humanities, American Philosophical Society, and Gladys Krieble Delmas fellowships, and has been named to the Brooklyn College Tow (2000-2002) and Broeklundian (2006-2010) Professorships.
+She is the recipient of the Woodrow Wilson, Danforth, American Council of Learned Societies, National Endowment for the Humanities, American Philosophical Society, and Gladys Krieble Delmas fellowships, and was named to the Brooklyn College Tow (2000-2002) and Broeklundian (2006-2010) Professorships.
 She has also received two Marraro prizes (ACHA 1986, AHA 1996) and the Scaglione prize for translation (MLA 2006), among other honors.
 King received her BA from Sarah Lawrence College in 1967 and her PhD from Stanford University in 1972.
-She has taught at Brooklyn College since 1972; in the history department since 1980; and at the Graduate Center since 1987.
-King’s current research is on mothers and sons in history.
+She taught at Brooklyn College from 1972 to 2012; and at the CUNY Graduate Center from 1987 to 2012.

 FORMER STANDING EDITORIAL BOARD